k220j/rw-blog/api/readme.md

 This will apply the migration
 (which runs the commands against the database to create the changes we need) which results in creating a new table called Post with the fields we defined above.

+# GENERATE

+yarn rw g scaffold post

+So, Redwood just created all the pages, components and services necessary to perform all CRUD actions on our posts table.
+No need to open a database GUI or login through a terminal window and write SQL from scratch.
+Redwood calls these scaffolds.
+Pretty neat, right?

+Here's what happened when we ran that yarn rw g scaffold post command:

+Added an SDL file to define several GraphQL queries and mutations in api/src/graphql/posts.sdl.js Added a services file in api/src/services/posts/posts.js that makes the Prisma Client JS calls to get data in and out of the database
+Created several pages in web/src/pages:
+EditPostPage for editing a post
+NewPostPage for creating a new post
+PostPage for showing the detail of a post
+PostsPage for listing all the posts
+Created routes for those pages in web/src/Routes.js Created three cells in web/src/components:
+EditPostCell gets the post to edit in the database PostCell gets the post to display
+PostsCell gets all the posts
+Created four components also in web/src/components:
+NewPost displays the form for creating a new post
+Post displays a single post
+PostForm the actual form used by both the New and Edit components Posts displays the table of all posts